EEOB-BioData/EEOB-BCB-546/reading.md

 The reference and textbook primarily used in the course is [*Bioinformatics Data Skills*](http://shop.oreilly.com/product/0636920030157.do) by [Vince Buffalo](http://www.vincebuffalo.com/).

+We will also use exercises and chapters from [*Computing Skills for Biologists: A Toolbox*](https://computingskillsforbiologists.com) by Stefano Allesina and Madlen Wilmes.

+Both books are available as eBooks from the ISU library, see the syllabus for links.

 ## Additional Resources

 ### Books and Articles